 - (15) Citizenship.
-The student understands how different points of view influence the development of public policies and decision-making processes at on local, state, national and international levels.
-The student is expected to: - (A) identify and give examples of different points of view that influence the development of public policies and decision-making processes at on local, state, national and international levels; and - (B) explain how citizenship practices, public policies, and decision making may be influenced by cultural beliefs, including nationalism and patriotism. - (16) Culture.
+The student understands how different points of view influence the development of public policies and decision-making processes at [$\frac{\text{on local, state}{1}}{\text{local, state}{1}}$] national [$\frac{1}{2}$] and international levels.
+The student is expected to: - (A) identify and give examples of different points of view that influence the development of public policies and decision-making processes at [on local, state_1] national [3] and international levels; and - (B) explain how citizenship practices, public policies, and decision making may be influenced by cultural beliefs, including nationalism and patriotism. - (16) Culture.
 The student understands how the components of culture affect the way people live and shape the characteristics of regions.
-The student is expected to: - (A) describe distinctive cultural patterns and landscapes associated with different places in Texas, the United States, and other regions of the world and how these patterns influenced the processes of innovation and diffusion; - (B) describe elements of culture, including language, religion, beliefs, and customs, institutions, and technologies; and - (C) explain ways various groups of people perceive the characteristics of their own and other cultures, places, and regions differently; and - Comment ${}^{5}(\underline{C})(\underline{D})$ describe compare life in a variety of urban and rural areas in the world to compare evaluate political, economic, social, and environmental changes. - (17) Culture.
+The student is expected to: - (A) describe distinctive cultural patterns and landscapes associated with different places in Texas, the United States, and other regions of the world and how these patterns influenced the processes of innovation and diffusion; - (B) describe elements of culture, including language, religion, beliefs [and customs], institutions, and technologies; and - [(C) explain ways various groups of people perceive the characteristics of their own and other cultures, places, and regions differently; and] - (C) [(D)] describe [compare] life in a variety of urban and rural areas in the world to compare [evaluate] political, economic, social, and environmental changes. - (17) Culture.
 The student understands the distribution, patterns, and characteristics of different cultures.
-The student is expected to: - (A) describe and compare patterns of culture such as language, religion, land use, education, and customs that make specific regions of the world distinctive; - Comment (B) describe central ideas and spatial distribution of major religious traditions major world religious beliefs religions, including animism, Buddhism, Christianity, Hinduism, Islam, Judaism, and Sikhism , and their spatial distribution ; - (C) compare economic, political, or social opportunities in different cultures for women, ethnic and religious minorities, and other underrepresented populations such as women and ethnic and religious minorities; and - (D) evaluate the experiences and contributions of diverse groups to multicultural societies. - (18) Culture.
+The student is expected to: - (A) describe and compare patterns of culture such as language, religion, land use, education, and customs that make specific regions of the world distinctive; - (B) describe central ideas and spatial distribution of major religious traditions [world-religions], including [animism,] Buddhism, Christianity, Hinduism, Islam, Judaism, and Sikhism [. and their spatial distribution]; - (C) compare economic, political, or social opportunities in different cultures for [women, ethnic and religious minorities, and other] underrepresented populations such as women and ethnic and religious minorities ; and - (D) evaluate the experiences and contributions of diverse groups to multicultural societies. - (18) Culture.
 The student understands the ways in which cultures change and maintain continuity.
-The student is expected to: - (A) analyze cultural changes in specific regions caused by migration, war, trade, innovations, and diffusion; - (B) assess causes , and effects , and perceptions of conflicts between groups of people, including modern genocides and terrorism; - (C) identify examples of cultures that maintain traditional ways, including traditional economies; and - (D) evaluate the spread of cultural traits to find examples of cultural convergence and divergence such as the spread of democratic ideas, U.S. based fast food franchises, the English language, foods, technology, or global sports.
+The student is expected to: - (A) analyze cultural changes in specific regions caused by migration, war, trade, innovations, and diffusion; - (B) assess causes and $[\frac{1}{2}]$ effects $[\frac{1}{2}]$ and perceptions of conflicts between groups of people, including modern genocides and terrorism; - (C) identify examples of cultures that maintain traditional ways, including traditional economies; and - (D) evaluate the spread of cultural traits to find examples of cultural convergence and divergence such as the spread of democratic ideas, [U.S. based fast food franchises, theEnglish] language, foods, technology, or global sports. - (19) Science, technology, and society.
+The student understands the impact of technology and human modifications on the physical environment.
+The student is expected to: - (A) evaluate the significance of major technological innovations in the areas of transportation and energy that have been used to modify the physical environment;